• Skip to primary navigation

 Instructions

-• In a bowl, combine garlic, ginger, onion, lemon juice, olive oil, cumin, paprika, salt, stock cubes, rosemary, and chili.
-Use a food processor or blender, to save on time but take care not to process it too much.
-It should still retain some texture.
+• Make the marinade; combine garlic, ginger, onion, lemon juice, olive oil, cumin, paprika, salt, stock cubes, rosemary, and chili in a bowl.
+Blend briefly in a processor to maintain some texture.

-• Remove the marinated goat meat from the fridge and allow it to come to room temperature for at least an hour, before setting it on the barbecue.
-During this time, prepare your grill and set it to high.
-Cover your grill with ashes if using a charcoal grill, to prevent it from getting too hot.
+• Remove the marinated goat meat from the fridge and allow it to come to room temperature for at least an hour.
+Prepare and heat the grill to high.
+If using a charcoal grill, cover with ashes to moderate heat.

 • Place two sprigs of rosemary and the bulb of garlic on top of the goat leg.
-Cover the meat loosely with foil so it resembles a tent.
+Cover the meat loosely on top with foil so it resembles a tent.

 OVEN METHOD